Heading 3

-1. How long do I have to file a construction lien in Tennessee?
+1. How long do I have to file a Tennessee construction lien?

 A Tennessee construction lien must be recorded within 90 days of your last furnishing of labor, materials, or services.
 Missing this deadline results in loss of lien rights.

-2. Do I need a Tennessee Preliminary Notice?
-Start Your Tennessee Preliminary Notice
+2. Do I need to send a Tennessee Preliminary Notice before filing a lien?

 Yes, in many cases.
 Subcontractors and suppliers on residential projects typically must send a Notice to Owner, while commercial projects may require a Notice of Nonpayment.
 Failure to send required notice can eliminate lien rights.